 As previously mentioned, IFS believes in honouring all our parts.
 To do that, we have to identify and learn about the functions, burdens, fears, and hopes that each part holds.
 In doing this, polarised parts that take on extreme roles ease back, allows us to gain access to Self, which ultimately helps restore harmony.
 I have included an image of the roles of managers, firefighters, exiles, and Self below.

 Image of our internal system and roles.
-Text from Mariel Pastor, LMFT; Internal Family Systems by Richard Schwartz, PhD; original graphic by Janet R. Mullen, LCSW.
+Text from Mariel Pastor, LMFT; Internal Family Systems by Richard Schwartz, PhD; Graphics by Fai Monaghan, MIACP, MA.

 We are born with parts, which are naturally valuable states and gifts.
 These parts make up our personality.
 They have their own thoughts, feelings, way of viewing the world and operate as a system.
 Parts become burdened and forced to take on extreme roles from our negative life experiences.
 Below are examples of how our system is affected by burdens: